HowardGriffin.org

 Game Countdown Timer

-The Countdown timer was written for the Chesapeake Curling Club.
-It's intended purpose is to allow curling rinks on the ice to monitor their progress and keep games moving.
+The gametimer was originally written for the Chesapeake Curling Club.
+It's intended purpose is to allow curling teams on the ice to monitor their progress and keep games moving.
 The font size, sound, and run times, are configurable at run time, with the ability to choose between counting down to zero and up to a specific time limit such as 1 hour 50 minutes with a 10 minute warning.
-The defaults are easily changed with the text editor (notepad?, notepad++?) of your choice.
+The gametimer software is basically javascript with some surrounding html, and a few sound bites.
+Installation and defaults are easily accomplished with the text editor (notepad?, notepad++?) of your choice.

 Potomac Curling club uses the timer in various configuratins.
 One example is: